 I graduated from Clarksville High School in May 2010, and immediately started college.
 I started at Arkansas Tech University in Russellville as a Math Ed major because I knew going in that I wanted to be a math teacher.
 In four years, I graduated from ATU with two bachelor degrees (2014).
 After graduation I took a year off so that I could teach my first year with no distractions.
-I then re-enrolled at ATU as a Criminal Justice major and graduated again in 2016 with my first associate degree, and May 2017 with my second.
+I then re-enrolled at ATU as a Criminal Justice major and graduated again in 2016 with my first associate’s degree, and May 2017 with my second.
 In June of 2017, I enrolled in a master’s program at ATU and completed that degree in August of 2019.
-Since finishing, I have decided to take another year off before choosing my next program.
+Since finishing, I have decided to take another couple of years off before choosing my next program.

-I have attended Advanced Placement Summer Institute, put on by University of Arkansas at Little Rock, every summer since 2014 to continue to be certified to teach an AP class.
+I have attended Advanced Placement Summer Institute, put on by University of Arkansas at Little Rock, nearly every summer since 2014 to continue to be certified to teach an AP class.

 I applied to Lamar School District in May 2014 and was hired in the same month.
 I started my first year teaching in Lamar High School in August 2014 and have been here in Lamar ever since.
 I have taught Pre-Calculus and Quantitative Literacy every year that I’ve been teaching, and I occasionally teach AP Calculus when there are students interested.

-I am happily married (since 09/12/15) to my husband, Brett Arrington.
+I am happily married (since Sept ‘15) to my husband, Brett Arrington.
 We currently have two dogs, Thor and Loki, and we treat them like our children.
-Our daughter, Lizzie, was born April 14, 2021, and we couldn’t have asked for a better daughter.
+Our daughter, Lizzie, was born in April 2021, and we couldn’t have asked for a better daughter.
 We are so glad to get to be her parents.

-When I’m not teaching, planning lessons, grading papers, or other teacherly duties, I enjoy spending time with my husband, dogs, or my extended family.
-Some of my hobbies include Netflix, coloring, and scrapbooking, but I also enjoy learning in my own classes at Arkansas Tech University.
+When I’m not teaching, planning lessons, grading papers, or other teacherly duties, I enjoy spending time with my husband, daughter, dogs, or my extended family.
+Some of my hobbies include binging tv shows and movies, coloring, and scrapbooking, but I also enjoy learning in my own classes at Arkansas Tech University.